Embryology & Developmental Malformations

 | Schizencephaly | Full-thickness cleft in cerebral hemisphere lined by gray matter (polymicrogyria) | Sporadic; EMX2 gene reported; prenatal vascular insults | Open-lip: CSF-filled cleft, worse prognosis.
 Closed-lip: cleft walls in contact, better prognosis.
 Epilepsy, hemiparesis, intellectual disability |

 DCX (Doublecortin) is X-linked: males with DCX mutations get lissencephaly (complete migration failure); females get subcortical band heterotopia ("double cortex") due to X-inactivation.
-LIS1/PAFAH1B1 causes Miller-Dieker syndrome (lissencephaly + characteristic facial features).
+LIS1/PAFAH1B1 causes Miller-Dieker syndrome (lissencephaly + characteristic facial features; 17p13.3 microdeletion — LIS1 + YWHAE contiguous gene deletion).
 Filamin A (FLNA) mutations cause periventricular nodular heterotopia — X-linked dominant, females present with epilepsy and normal intelligence.
+FCD Type IIb (balloon cells) shares mTOR pathology with the cortical tubers of TSC.

 Posterior Fossa Malformations